vrk-kpa/suomifi-ui-components/src/core/Table/Table.md

 #### Whole row selection

 Prop `wholeRowSelection` can be used with `enableRowSelection` or `enableSingleRowSelection` to allow user to select a row by clicking anywhere on the row. **NOTE:** This option should not be used when cells have interactive content, to prevent nested interactive controls.
+If interactive content is inside whole row selection, ensure that the click event doesn't bubble up to the row.

 ```jsx
 import { Table, Button, Block } from 'suomifi-ui-components';